 Please note: The funding levels in the chart above show the amount of mandatory funding reserved by the 2014 Farm Bill for this program to be provided through USDA’s Commodity Credit Corporation.
 However, Congress does at times pass subsequent appropriations legislation that caps the funding level for a particular year for a particular program at less than provided by the farm bill in order to use the resulting savings to fund a different program.
+In addition, BCAP is subject to automatic cuts as part of an annual sequestration process established by the Budget Control Act of 2011.
 Therefore, despite its “mandatory” status, the funding level for a given year could be less than the farm bill dictates should the Appropriations Committees decide to raid the farm bill to fund other programs under its jurisdiction.

 Section 9010 of the Agricultural Act of 2014 amends Section 9011 of the Farm Security and Rural Investment Act of 2002, to be codified at 7 U.S.C.
 Section 8111.